Join the Movement - Sign the Delay Manifesto 📑

 For instructions regarding Apple Music on Android, read Apple’s support article.

-12+ Apple App Store Rating, T (Teen) Google Play Store Rating
+13+ Apple App Store rating, T (Teen) Google Play Store rating.
+Click here to see the most recent Pandora's pricing.

 Pandora is popular.
-But, it only filters explicit language on radio stations, and doesn’t block anything in podcasts.
+But, it only filters explicit language on radio stations, and doesn’t block anything in podcasts (see end of post for a podcast solution!).
 Even then, it’s not a parental control – kids can easily change the explicit music toggle in their account.

 Here is an excerpt from Pandora’s own FAQ’s: